THE VIRTUAL APPLE ORCHARD

 Best Summer Apples

-Alkmene (Early Windsor) – (Cox’s Orange Pippen x Duchess of Oldenburg) Raised in Germany in the 1930s, A strong flavored, zesty apple that tends to be smaller in size.
+Alkmene (Early Windsor) – (Cox’s Orange Pippen x Duchess of Oldenburg) Raised in Germany in the 1930′s, A strong flavored, zesty apple that tends to be smaller in size.
 The intense flavor reminds us of the sweet tart candy we used to get as kids.
-One of my top recommendations.
 The all time best apple I have ever eaten.
 Superb, like the yumminess of cox orange pippin fused with Gravenstein deliciousness.
 If you like a strong, tart apple, early in the season, then give this a try.
-Some tasters have compared the flavour to a Granny Smith.
-It’s definitely one of the top 10 apples I grow.
-Alkmene is a wonderful apple for cool season growing areas such as the Pacific Northwest, west of the mountains.
+Alkmene is a wonderful apple for cool season growing areas such as the Pacific Northwest, West of the mountains.
 It does not taste as good if grown in hot season areas.
 Medium to medium small.
 Has a clear red bloom on a yellow skin, sometimes it is a red-orange color.
 Super aromatic, dense to hard, cream colored flesh with a distinct aroma.
 Noticeably juicier than Cox.
 Crisp when first picked, but does not store well.
-Delicious as an eating apple and as an early cooking apple. it makes heavenly dried apples. has a lovely bloom, makes a smaller than average tree, Annual bearing.
+Delicious as an eating apple and as an early cooking apple.
+It makes heavenly dried apples.
+Makes a smaller than average tree, Annual bearing.
 Considerable scab tolerance.
-Ripens in early September or some people.
+Ripens in early September for some people.
 Others say it starts ripening at the end of July and peaks Aug 5-10.
 Fruit keeps for about a one and a half months.

 Aunt Rachel – Originated as local apple in Chatham County, North Carolina.
 Fruit begins ripening early in the season and continues for two to three weeks.
 One of the best early season apples, Aunt Rachel is a medium to large, red-striped apple covered with prominent light dots.
 Very attractive with very fine flavor.
 Ripens July to early August.